ddooley/ddooley.github.io/_pages/docs/data-numeric.md

         subClassOf 'has specified value' only xsd:decimal[ >=0, <=14 ]))

 This places upper and lower limits on the decimal - called facet restrictions (see [here](https://www.w3.org/TR/owl2-quick-reference/#Facets) and [here](https://www.w3.org/TR/owl2-syntax/#Datatype_Maps) - and will trigger an unsatisfiability error when a reasoner encounters instance triples that violate the range.
-This level of validation may not be necessary for your modelling purposes, but it can be considered a way to promote standardization in data sharing when it accompanies datasets.
+This level of validation may not be necessary for your modelling purposes, but it can help to standardize data sharing.

 Note that the Protege axiom editor can be very fussy about exactly how the constraint comparators (>,>=,<,<=) are positioned with spaces with respect to brackets and numbers.